CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-vm/quick-start.md

 ![Instance IP address](Instance_Public_IP_Address.png)

-Use the ssh command to login to the c6a.2xlarge instance
+You will use this Public IP address to login into the VM that you just created (c6a.2xlarge ec2 instance).

-On your local computer, use the following command.
+On your local computer, you will use the following command.

 ```
 ssh -v -Y -i ~/downloads/your-pem.pem ubuntu@xx.xxx.xxx.xxx
 ```